Sumanth786/FUTURE_ML_01/README.md

 ## Project Workflow

-### 1. Data Loading
+### Step 1: Data Loading

-The sales dataset was imported into Python using the Pandas library.
+The dataset was loaded using Pandas and inspected for analysis.

-### 2. Data Cleaning
+### Step 2: Data Cleaning

-Several preprocessing steps were performed:
+Data preprocessing included:

-* Converted Order Date into DateTime format
+* Converting Order Date into DateTime format
-* Removed missing values
+* Handling missing values
-* Verified data consistency
-* Prepared the dataset for analysis
+* Preparing the dataset for forecasting

-Data cleaning is an important step because machine learning models require structured and reliable data for accurate predictions.

-### 3. Time-Based Feature Engineering
+### Step 3: Time-Based Feature Engineering

-To extract useful information from dates, several time-based features were created:
+Several time-related features were extracted from Order Date:

 * Year
 * Month
 * Day
 * Day of Week

-Feature engineering helps the model understand temporal patterns in sales behavior.
+These features help identify patterns and trends over time.

-### 4. Daily Sales Aggregation
+### Step 4: Daily Sales Aggregation

-Sales values were grouped by Order Date to calculate total sales for each day.
+Sales values were grouped by Order Date to calculate total daily sales.

-This step transformed transaction-level data into daily business sales records.
+This transformed transaction-level records into a time-series format suitable for forecasting.

-### 5. Model Training
+### Step 5: Model Development

-A Linear Regression model was selected for forecasting.
+A Linear Regression model was selected to learn the relationship between time and sales.

-The model was trained using historical sales data and a numerical representation of time.
+The model was trained using historical sales information.

-The objective was to identify the relationship between time and sales performance.

-### 6. Sales Forecasting
+### Step 6: Forecast Generation

 The trained model was used to:

 * Predict historical sales values
-* Generate forecasts for the next 30 days
+* Forecast sales for the next 30 days

-The forecast provides an estimate of future business demand.

-### 7. Model Evaluation
+### Step 7: Model Evaluation

-Model performance was measured using Mean Absolute Error (MAE).
+The forecasting model was evaluated using Mean Absolute Error (MAE).

-MAE measures the average difference between actual sales values and predicted sales values.

 ### Evaluation Result

-MAE = 1525.09
+**MAE = 1525.09**

-This indicates that the model's predictions differ from actual sales by approximately 1525 sales units on average.
+This indicates that model predictions differ from actual sales by approximately 1525 sales units on average.

-### 8. Data Visualization
+### Step 8: Visualization

-Matplotlib was used to visualize:

-* Actual Sales
-* Predicted Sales

-The generated graph helps stakeholders understand trends and compare model predictions with historical data.
+Business-friendly visualizations were created to display:

+* Historical sales performance
+* Future sales forecasts
+* Overall sales trends

+Visualizations help stakeholders easily understand forecasting results.

 ---

 ## Forecast Results

-The model generated a 30-day sales forecast.
+The model generated sales forecasts for the next 30 days.

-### Sample Forecast
+### Sample Forecast Output

 | Day   | Predicted Sales |
 | ----- | --------------- |